-LinkedIn has proven to be the most powerful social media for business people and salespeople in particular.
+LinkedIn has proven to be the most powerful social media for business people and salespeople.

 LinkedIn analytics is a powerful tool that allows you to track and assess the performance of your page on LinkedIn.
-You can use it for both your personal and business page, depending on the level of details you expect to see (business page analytics tend to be more in-depth).
+You can use it for your personal and business pages, depending on the level of detail you expect to see (business page analytics tend to be more in-depth).
 While used across departments, it brings the most benefits to the sales and marketing teams as it provides them with actionable insights.

-LinkedIn is traditionally considered to be the most effective social media platform for professionals.
-It allows you to get better acquainted with the industry you operate in, expand your network and stay up-to-date with the latest trends.
+LinkedIn is traditionally considered the most effective social media platform for professionals.
+It lets you get better acquainted with your industry, expand your network, and stay up-to-date with the latest trends.

-Getting access to the most up-to-date and relevant information about the industry’s key players, potential customers and the rest of the target audience, all neatly organised in the form of a well-structured LinkedIn profile is something every salesperson can get behind.
-Indeed, LinkedIn provides enough functionality to extract plenty of data for sales, the question is how this functionality can be used in the process of sales effectively.
+Getting access to the most up-to-date and relevant information about the industry’s key players, potential customers, and the rest of the target audience, all neatly organized in the form of a well-structured LinkedIn analytics dashboard, is something every salesperson can get behind.
+Indeed, LinkedIn provides enough functionality to extract plenty of data for sales.
+The question is how to use this data to accelerate the sales conversations.

 The three most valuable activities LinkedIn can help you out with immensely are research and lead pre-qualification, industry monitoring, and prospecting.

 One of the most crucial parts of the sales process is to qualify the lead.
-It's important for you to be able to determine whether a prospect fits your ideal buyer persona, how likely they are to become a customer, and most importantly whether they’re going to retain for a long time and how high are the chances of customer churn.
-All of these are essential for estimating how much effort would be reasonable to put into nurturing them.
+It's important to determine whether a prospect fits your ideal buyer persona, how likely they are to become a customer, and most importantly, whether they will retain for a long time and how high the chances of customer churn are.
+These are essential for estimating how much effort would be reasonable to nurture them.

-Too often, the leads you obtain from your website are not specific enough.
+Too often, the leads you obtain from your website must be more specific.
 Even if you encourage people to provide as much information upon registration as possible, there's only so much you can ask them about themselves without being creepy.

-LinkedIn is a great socially acceptable stalking tool.
+LinkedIn analytics is a great socially acceptable stalking tool.
 All the information you need for your improv research is your lead's first and last name or the name of their company.
-From there, it’s all already done for you.

 However, you don't have to stop there.
-The platform has a lot to offer.
-For example, you can find out the size of the company interested in your products as well as the sizes of the teams that can potentially benefit from using them.
+LinkedIn analytics has a lot to offer.
+For example, you can find the size of the company interested in your products and the sizes of the teams that can benefit from using them.
 Based on this data, you can easily estimate the price of the future deal.

-On top of that, even a surface-level LinkedIn digging can provide you with all the necessary information about the existing roles within your lead's company.
-This data will give you an understanding of which processes are established in the organisation.
-In turn, you will be able to craft a personalized offer with the most suitable features to match your leads' needs perfectly.
+On top of that, even surface-level LinkedIn digging can provide you with all the necessary information about the existing roles within your lead's company.
+This data will give you an understanding of which processes run in the organization.
+You can craft a personalized offer with the most suitable features to match your leads' needs.

-Accurately pre-qualifying your leads through LinkedIn gives you a chance to conduct better targeted demo calls and showcase the product functionality most suitable for your leads' workflows.
+Accurately pre-qualifying your leads through LinkedIn analytics allows you to conduct better-targeted demo calls and showcase the product functionality most suitable for your leads' workflows.
 All that combined implies a higher chance of closing the deal quicker!

-One of the best things about LinkedIn is the variety of options it has to offer when it comes to gathering current information about the industry.
-There are several ways in which you can stay informed of all the things your industry is up to at the moment:
+One of the best things about LinkedIn analytics is its variety of options when gathering current information about the industry.
+There are several ways in which you can stay informed of all the things your drive is up to at the moment:

 If your business operates in one of these, it’s almost guaranteed that LinkedIn will be extremely helpful in allowing you to monitor your industry.
 However, even if not, there are currently 148 different industries listed on LinkedIn, so you can definitely find the right crowd to join and observe.